gracelang/language/languageSpec/spec.md

       outer + 1
       ! outer

 Because `outer` is lexical, two methods in the same object may have different `outer` objects.
-For example, one method may be inherited, while the another is defined locally.
+For example, one method may be inherited, while the other is defined locally.

 ## Named Requests